Coronavirus: Euro 2020 postponement to 2021 could boost England victory hopes

 OUT OF FORM STARS

-We’re not convinced the events are correlated, but Raheem Sterling hasn’t been the same since that infamous ‘throat grab’ of Joe Gomez.
+We’re not convinced the events are correlated, but Raheem Sterling hasn’t been the same since that infamous ‘throat grab’ of Joe Gomez in November.

-The Manchester City forward headlines a long list of stars that need to rediscover their best before a major tournament gets underway; Dele Alli, James Maddison, Harry Winks and Mason Mount have all lost their way slightly.
+The Manchester City forward headlines a long list of stars that need to rediscover their best before a major tournament gets underway; Dele Alli, James Maddison, Harry Winks and Mason Mount have all lost their way, some more than others.

 HOW MIGHT ENGLAND LOOK AT EURO 2021?